 While this is a great deal if you already have a heat source, if you’re new to turkey frying, you’ll need to buy a propane burner as well, or you can buy a complete kit that includes the burner and pot.
 Turkey frying can be dangerous, so be sure to read all of the safety instructions before starting.

 If you already have a large, nearly 30-quart pot, this propane gas cooker can save you money over kits that include both a pot and accessories.
-It has a 14-inch diameter cooking surface and low center of gravity to handle your largest stockpots, and wide-set legs for stability.
+It has a 14-inch diameter cooking surface and a low center of gravity to handle your largest stockpots and wide-set legs for stability.
 It can handle the weight of cooking pots of up to 100 quarts—more than you’ll need for your average turkey.
 This cooker has a 360-degree windscreen and operates at a maximum 185,000 BTUs.